charleschege/TuringDB/TuringDB/README.md

 #### License

-All code contributions to this project must be licensed under Apache license
+All code contributions to this project must be licensed under Business Source License.
+See the license file

 #### Acknowledgement